VOLTTRON/volttron/docs/source/introduction/definitions.rst

     Historians in VOLTTRON are special purpose agents for automatically collecting data from the platform message bus and storing in a persistent data store.

+  VIP
+    VOLTTRON Interconnect Protocol is a secure routing protocol that facilitates communications between agents, controllers, services, and the supervisory :term:`VOLTTRON_INSTANCE`.

+  VIP address
+    Public address bound to by a VOLTTRON platform instance for communication (Example: ``tcp:///192.168.1.20:22916``).
+    Communication to external platform instances requires that the address be in range for external communication from the host.

+  VIP Identity
+    Unique identifier for an agent connected to an instance.
+Used for messaging, routing and security.

   VOLTTRON Central
     VOLTTRON Central (VC) is a special purpose agent for managing multiple platforms in a distributed VOLTTRON deployment